 SOLUM Accelerates ESG Strategies with Sustainable Retail and Energy Innovation

-LONDON, UNITED KINGDOM, April 22, 2025 /EINPresswire.com/ -- SOLUM, a global leader in retail technology and power solutions, is accelerating the transition toward sustainable operations through its innovations in Electronic Shelf Labels (ESL), power infrastructure, and display technologies.
+LONDON, April 22, 2025 (GLOBE NEWSWIRE) -- SOLUM, a global leader in retail technology and power solutions, is accelerating the transition toward sustainable operations through its innovations in Electronic Shelf Labels (ESL), power infrastructure, and display technologies.
 As a spin-off from Samsung Electro-Mechanics, SOLUM has continued to drive digital transformation in retail and deliver eco-conscious technology that supports environmental responsibility.

 In celebration of Earth Day, SOLUM reaffirms its commitment to building smarter, greener systems that enhance operational efficiency while minimising environmental impact, empowering retailers and infrastructure operators with future-ready solutions.